JOJ0/synadm/README.md

 synadm user details
 ```

-will show help for the particular subcommand right away.
+will show essential help for the particular subcommand right away.

 *Note: A complete list of currently available commands is found in in chapter [implementation status / commands list](#implementation-status--commands-list)*